 If there isn’t a handoff process for your internal teams, suggest putting one in order.
-Different companies with different sizes do it in different ways; but I recommend finding a platform that keeps this process organized.
-A poor project can be costly and your project managers/CSMs will save your organization by getting the delivery right the first time.
+Different companies of different sizes do it differently, but I recommend finding a platform that keeps this process organized.
+A poor project can be costly, and your project managers/CSMs will save your organization by getting the delivery right the first time.

-This one of the biggest project management pain points.
+This is one of the biggest project management pain points.
 The number one cause of project failure is keeping everyone engaged.
-Have you ever had to constantly ask someone for something over and over again?
+Have you ever had to ask someone for something over and over again constantly?
 It’s tedious, nobody wants to be that nagging person, and it’s time-consuming.
-One thing we all know is that if you can save time, you can save money.
+We all know that if you can save time, you can save money.

 This mainly goes for customers, but it also can be about internal teams.
 33% of projects fail because of a lack of involvement from senior management.

 The solution is to automate those manual reminders.
 There are plenty of solutions out there that manage tasks like that.
 If you’re using spreadsheets and give everyone access, you can see the status, but you’re still spending time on those reminders.
-If you’re looking for a platform, I suggest a client onboarding and project management one.
+I suggest client onboarding and project management if you’re looking for a platform.

-My favorite phone call would always come at 7am from the sales account executive I supported in the Midwest.
-He’d be calling me with his hair on fire asking me for the status of an implementation because the executive sponsor was asking him for one.
+My favorite phone call would always come at 7 am from the sales account executive I supported in the Midwest.
+He’d be calling me with his hair on fire, asking me for the status of implementation because the executive sponsor was asking him for one.
 CSMs and project managers constantly have someone asking for updates.
-Maybe it’s their boss, the sales rep or sales leadership, or it could even be other key members working on the project; project managers are constantly required to give updates.
+Maybe it’s their boss, the sales rep, or sales leadership, or it could even be other key members working on the project; project managers are constantly required to give updates.
 This can be tiring, stressful, and often inconvenient––I’ve been there (and have experienced all of these project management pain points)!

 Wherever you organize your projects, let everyone have access and be transparent about what’s going on.
-If you’re running behind on a project or even ahead of schedule, let the right people know!
+Let the right people know if you’re running behind on a project or even ahead of schedule!
 Keep a record of it in a system everyone has access to and automate your updates if possible.
 By creating a communication pattern, you are proactively answering questions before they get asked.
 This way, less people are asking where you’re at in a project, and they can look for the updates themselves.

 You may have heard this term before.
-If you haven’t, scope creep is when the scope of the project gets bigger than originally planned.
-Here’s what that sounds like: “Great, we’re almost done.
+If you haven’t, scope creep is when the project’s scope gets bigger than originally planned.
+That sounds like: “Great, we’re almost done.
 Can you add this for me?
 And then this too?
 And then do this?”
 Here’s a full definition and some examples.

 If you are familiar with it, you probably shuddered when you first read the words, scope creep!